dapr/quickstarts/pub-sub/README.md

-# Dapr Pub-Sub Sample
+# Dapr Pub-Sub

-In this sample, we'll create a publisher microservice and two subscriber microservices to demonstrate how Dapr enables a publish-subcribe pattern.
+In this quickstart, we'll create a publisher microservice and two subscriber microservices to demonstrate how Dapr enables a publish-subcribe pattern.
 The publisher will generate messages of a specific topic, while subscribers will listen for messages of specific topics.
 See [Why Pub-Sub](#why-pub-sub) to understand when this pattern might be a good choice for your software architecture.

 Visit [this](https://github.com/dapr/docs/tree/master/concepts/publish-subscribe-messaging) link for more information about Dapr and Pub-Sub.

-This sample includes one publisher:
+This quickstart includes one publisher:

 - React front-end message generator